nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

 - 1b.
-The module does not exists.
+The module does not exist.

   - 1b1.
 Le Tracker shows an error message.

     Use case resumes at step 1.

 - 1c.
-The lecture does not exists.
+The lecture does not exist.

   - 1c1.
 Le Tracker shows an error message.